TanvirArjel/SolidPrinciples/SingleResponsibilityPrinciple/README.md

 ﻿# Single Responsibility Principle

-This principle stated that:
+This principle states that:

-***A class should or entity should do only one task at a time or should have only one responsibility at time.***
+>***A class should or entity should do only one task at a time or should have only one responsibility at time.***

  ## Bad Design
  The following code is not following the single resonsibility principle.